intel/ittapi/python/README.md

 the name to the task.
 A custom name for the task and other task parameters can be specified via arguments for `ittapi.task` in the same way as for the decorator form.

+### ittapi.compat module

+#### Collection Control API

+The `pause` and `resume` enables to focus the collection on a specific section of code while profiling, and start the application run with collection paused.

+The `detach` detaches the data collection.
+Application continues to work but no data is collected while profiling.

+       import ittapi.compat as itt
+       # ... uninteresting code
+       itt.resume()
+       # ... very interesting code
+       itt.pause()
+       # ... boring stuff again
+       itt.resume()
+       # ... interesting code
+       itt.detach()
+       # ... uninteresting code like writing output

+If the above code snipped is profiled with VTune or others, the execution begins with collection paused and only the interesting part of the code is profiled.

+#### Domain API

+A domain enables tagging trace data for different modules or libraries in a program.

+       import ittapi.compat as itt

+       domain = itt.domain_create("<Domain Name>")

+Above code snippet creates a domain with the given `Domain name` and returns a Domain object created with the given name.
+If `Domain name` is left empty then default Domain object with name as `ittapi` will be returned.

+#### Task API

+       import ittapi.compat as itt

+       domain = itt.domain_create("ittapi")
+       itt.task_begin(domain, <Task Name>)
+       # ...
+Task code
+       itt.task_end(domain)

+If the above code is profiled with the VTune or others, `task_begin` creates a task instance on a thread with name as `Task Name`.
+This becomes the current task instance for that thread.
+A call to `task_end` on the same thread ends the current task instance.

 ## Installation

 ittapi package is available on PyPi and can be installed in the usual way for the supported configurations:

        pip install ittapi

 ## Build